Privacy Policy

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

-For users that register on our website (if any), we also store the personal information they provide in their user profile for as long as their account exists.
-All users can see, edit, or delete their personal information at any time (except they cannot change their username).
-Website administrators can also see and edit that information.
+For users that register on our website, we store the personal information they provide in their user profile for as long as their account exists.
+All users can see, edit, or delete their personal information at any time.

 What rights you have over your data